jaseowns/uo_outlands_razor_scripts/README.md

 # UO Outlands Razor Scripts
 I've been making videos on YouTube about Razor scripts, I'll use this github repo for reference at the end of the videos.
+I've also made a public script repository site that you can browse and share scripts - be sure to check out <a href="https://outlands.uorazorscripts.com/">https://outlands.uorazorscripts.com/</a>

 ## Check out the [Skill List](./Skill%20List) or browse based on the images below